-Panel members were selected to represent diverse viewpoints and expertise in young children with ASD.
-The approach for the guideline update balanced scientific evidence with panel expertise.
-The panel used standard practices regarding potential conflict of interest and deliberations on specific recommendations.
-Panel members were asked not to participate in discussions in cases of potential conflict of interest.
-Appendix E includes a table with each panel member, their discipline, and a brief biography of their affiliations and areas of expertise.
+Panel members represented the diversity of perspectives and areas of expertise with respect to identification, diagnosis, intervention, and medical management of young children with ASD.
+The evidence-based methodology used for the guideline update relied on the balance of the base of scientific evidence, as reported by expert reviewers and expertise and experiences of the panelists.
+The panel followed standard practices regarding potential conflict of interest with respect to specific guideline recommendations, including recusal from the deliberations where appropriate.
+Appendix E includes a table displaying the panel members, their disciplines, and a brief biography of their affiliations and areas of expertise.